leikareipa/rallysported-frontend/README.md

 A live page running RallySportED-js is available [here](https://tarpeeksihyvaesoft.com/rallysported/).
 It loads up a track in your browser for local editing.

-Alternately, you can check out [this](https://tarpeeksihyvaesoft.com/rallysported/?shared=xcrbdyb), which demonstrates shared editing.
-Changes you make to the track will be sent to the server and broadcast to others viewing the page.
-The network latency is about six seconds.

 ### Features in RallySportED-js
 - Create and edit tracks for Rally-Sport in your browser!
-- Optional multi-user shared editing via the internet
 - Genuine olden-style software-rendered 3d graphics
 - Written in modern, vanilla JavaScript - with a bit of Vue for the UI